mathewgomas-alfred/mathewgomas.io/reference_manual/welcome_screen.rst

 The screen is divided into 4 sections:

-- The "Start" section there are links to create new document as well to open and existing document.
+- The :guilabel:`Start` section there are links to create new document as well to open an existing document.

-- The "Recent Documents" section has a list of recently opened documents from your previous sessions in Krita.
+- The :guilabel:`Recent Documents` section has a list of recently opened documents from your previous sessions in Krita.

-- The "Community Section" provides some links to get help, Supporting development of Krita, Source code of Krita and to links to interact with our user community
+- The :guilabel:`Community` section provides some links to get help, Supporting development of Krita, Source code of Krita and to links to interact with our user community

-- The "News Section", which is disabled by default, when enabled provides you with latest news feeds fetched from Krita website, this will help you stay up to date with the release news and other events happening in our community.
+- The :guilabel:`News` section, which is disabled by default, when enabled provides you with latest news feeds fetched from Krita website, this will help you stay up to date with the release news and other events happening in our community.